AV Preeminent Peer Rated Attorneys

 • Serving Flushing, MI and Genesee County, Michigan

-• Law Firm with 49 lawyers2 awards
+• Law Office with 49 lawyers2 awards

 • Personal Injury Attorney In MichiganWhen you hire Mike Morse Injury Law Firm, you’re hiring a team of expert legal professionals, tireless researchers and more than 40 of the top...
 Read More

-• Bankruptcy LawyersPersonal Injury, Automobile Accidents, and 25 more
+• Bankruptcy LawyersPersonal Injury, Automobile Accidents and 25 more

 • Free Consultation